spandaai/Verba/README.md

 ## Unstructured

+### Unstructured API
 Verba supports importing documents through Unstructured IO (e.g plain text, .pdf, .csv, and more).
 To use them you need the `UNSTRUCTURED_API_KEY` and `UNSTRUCTURED_API_URL` environment variable.
 You can get it from [Unstructured](https://unstructured.io/)
 > UNSTRUCTURED_API_URL is set to `https://api.unstructuredapp.io/general/v0/general` by default

+### UnstructuredLibrary
+Alternatively, you can use the UnstructuredLibrary for document processing without an API key.
+This requires installing some system dependencies (Tesseract, Poppler, LibreOffice).
+See our [Prerequisites Installation Guide](./Unstructured_components.md) for detailed setup instructions.

 ## AssemblyAI